-The distribution will be effective at [ ] a.m., Eastern Time, on , 2025, the distribution date, provided that the following conditions will have been satisfied (or waived by Fortive in its sole and absolute discretion):
+The distribution will be effective at 12:01 a.m., Eastern Time, on June 28, 2025, the distribution date, provided that the following conditions will have been satisfied (or waived by Fortive in its sole and absolute discretion):

-- the transfer of assets and liabilities to us in accordance with the separation agreement will have been completed, other than assets and liabilities intended to transfer after the distribution; - the receipt by Fortive and continuing validity of a private letter ruling from the IRS and an opinion of its outside tax counsel, in each case, satisfactory to the Fortive board of directors, regarding the qualification of the distribution, together with certain related transactions, as a "reorganization" within the meaning of Sections 368(a)(1)(D) and 355 of the Code, and which ruling and opinion shall not have been withdrawn, rescinded, or modified in any material respect;
+- the transfer of assets and liabilities to us in accordance with the separation agreement will have been completed, other than assets and liabilities intended to transfer after the distribution; - the receipt by Fortive and continuing validity of a private letter ruling from the IRS and/or an opinion of its outside tax counsel, in each case, satisfactory to the Fortive board of directors, regarding the qualification of the distribution, together with certain related transactions, as a "reorganization" within the meaning of Sections 368(a)(1)(D) and 355 of the Code, and which ruling and/or opinion, as applicable, shall not have been withdrawn, rescinded, or modified in any material respect;

-- the SEC will have declared effective the registration statement of which this information statement forms a part, no stop order suspending the effectiveness of the registration statement will be in effect, no proceedings for such purpose will be pending before or threatened by the SEC and this information statement will have been made available to Fortive shareholders; - all actions and filings necessary or appropriate under applicable U.S. federal, U.S. state or other securities laws will have been taken and, where applicable, will have become effective or been accepted by the applicable governmental authority; - the transaction agreements relating to the separation will have been duly executed and delivered by the parties; - no order, injunction or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the separation, the distribution or any of the related transactions will be in effect; - the shares of our common stock to be distributed will have been approved and accepted for listing on the NYSE, subject to official notice of distribution; - an independent appraisal firm acceptable to the Fortive board of directors will have delivered one or more opinions to the Fortive board of directors confirming the solvency and financial viability of Ralliant after completion of the distribution, in a form and substance acceptable to the Fortive board of directors in its sole and absolute discretion; - the financing described under the section entitled "Description of Material Indebtedness" will have been completed; and - no event or development will have occurred or exist that, in the judgment of Fortive's board of directors, in its sole and absolute discretion, makes it inadvisable to effect the separation, the distribution or the other related transactions.
+- the SEC will have declared effective the registration statement of which this information statement forms a part, no stop order suspending the effectiveness of the registration statement will be in effect, no proceedings for such purpose will be pending before or threatened by the SEC and this information statement will have been made available to Fortive shareholders; - all actions and filings necessary or appropriate under applicable U.S. federal, U.S. state or other securities laws will have been taken and, where applicable, will have become effective or been accepted by the applicable governmental authority; - the transaction agreements relating to the separation will have been duly executed and delivered by the parties; - no order, injunction or decree issued by any court of competent jurisdiction or other legal restraint or prohibition preventing the consummation of the separation, the distribution or any of the related transactions will be in effect; - the shares of our common stock to be distributed will have been approved and accepted for listing on the NYSE, subject to official notice of distribution; - the financing described under the section entitled "Description of Material Indebtedness" will have been completed; and - no event or development will have occurred or exist that, in the judgment of Fortive's board of directors, in its sole and absolute discretion, makes it inadvisable to effect the separation, the distribution or the other related transactions.